dyike/tesla_exporter/README.md

 ```

 ## grafana
 When the server is running, you can add exporter job into prometheus and `tesla.json` which is in grafana folder into your grafana web dashboard.
-Then you will see the images.
+Then you will see this image.
 ![tesla](/grafana/tesla.png)